Trust For Public Land

 • Projects designed with meaningful community input and participation

-• Examples: Recent grants supported organizations like Groundwork Bridgeport ($50,000 for Sliver by the River community outreach), D3 Arts ($50,000 for West Via Verde Pocket Park), and Active San Gabriel Valley ($50,000 for Zamora Park engagement)
+• Examples: Recent grants supported organisations like Groundwork Bridgeport ($50,000 for Sliver by the River community outreach), D3 Arts ($50,000 for West Via Verde Pocket Park), and Active San Gabriel Valley ($50,000 for Zamora Park engagement)

 Climate and Environmental Justice Focus: